 You can deduct 100% of your advertising expenses for tax purposes.
 These expenses will be for the creation of content that changes on a regular basis.
 For instance, you could deduct the cost of a photo shoot that will promote a new product on your website as an advertising expense.
 You can claim these deductions in the year the cost was paid or accrued, depending on your accounting method.
 On the other hand, you would not claim an expense like hosting or renewal fees as advertising content, since they’re considered a regular business expense.

-Some website-related costs are simply treated as normal business expenses and are deductible when they are incurred.
+Some website-related costs are simply treated as normal business expenses and are deductible when they are paid.
 By and large, you can deduct 100% of regular business expenses for tax purposes.
 These costs include format changes such as fonts or colors, content updates, and minor additions to the website.

 An example of this expense could be the purchase of a licensed font.
 Keep in mind that if the changes are bigger, such as adding new pages to the site, or adding a shopping cart functionality, then these do not fall under the regular business expense category and are instead capitalized and then amortized over the useful life of the new addition(s).

 Did you know your bookkeeping solution is a tax-deductible expense?
 The cost of a Bench subscription will immediately cut down your tax bill, but so will our accurate transaction tracking, which ensures not a single deduction is missed.